 - install and secure the propellers (the correct order of them is marked on the quadcopter’s box);

 - install the 2MP camera and plug in the 3.5mm jack;

-- load the battery in to the quad;
+- load the battery into the quad;

 - load 4pcs of AA battery in the transmitter.

 The Syma X8W is not a racing quad so it will not break any speed records :).
 If you are interested in something faster and more agile, you should check my X6 review.
-The X8W quad is more famous about the stable flight that is absolutely necessary for aerial filming.
+The X8W quad is more famous for the stable flight that is absolutely necessary for aerial filming.

-I just saw a video with a guy who tested the range of the Syma X8W and he achieved 390 meters in open field without any range hacks.
-For now, I tested it only indoor and I can’t confirm that range.
+I just saw a video with a guy who tested the range of the Syma X8W and he achieved 390 meters in an open field without any range hacks.
+For now, I tested it only indoors and I can’t confirm that range.
 BTW, is there anyone who tried to hack/mod the X8W’s received board or transmitter’s antenna?

 Later, I will go out to make some outdoor test flights and I promise that I will make some videos with it.
 Not even 1000 words about how it flew can’t beat a real flight test video…

 This model is also called the poor man’s Phantom :).
 Why?
 Because apparently, it has the same design and almost the same size.
 The control range is more than you need for a GPS-less flight and of course no mission planner or other fancy things.
 The build quality of the Syma X8W is very good and it has enough power to lift any action camera (with weight up to 80grams), don’t ask about the gimbal support if you don’t want to torture it.
 What else can I say?
 Maybe that the Syma X8W is probably the best mid-range quadcopter under $120.